 Any games or activities on the playground that could cause serious injury are not allowed.
+Separate playground rules are shared/explained to students.
 Playground supervisors are to be respected and their directions observed.

 When weather conditions are rainy, the wind chill factor drops below 10 degrees or the parking lot is too wet, the children will remain in their rooms and play games during the recess time.
 Parents are invited to donate games for the children to use on these "IN" days.